wilmkr/potato-orm/README.md

 $person->save();
 ```

-- Read all records from the database table
+- Read all records from the table

 ```
 $users = User::getAll();
 print_r($users);
 ```

-- Update a record in the database table.
+- Update a record in the table.
 For example update the password of the fifth record in the users table:

 ```
 $user = User::find(5);